Red foxes in Australia

-Red foxes pose a serious conservation problem in Australia.
-2012 estimates indicate that there are more than 7.2 million red foxes (Vulpes vulpes) (and growing), with a range extending throughout most of the continental mainland.
-The species became established in Australia through successive introductions, by settlers, beginning around the 1830s.
-Due to its rapid spread and ecological impact, it has been classified as one of the most damaging invasive species in Australia.
+Red foxes (Vulpes vulpes) pose a serious conservation problem in Australia, with a range extending throughout most of the continental mainland.
+The species became established in Australia through successive introductions, by settlers, beginning in the 19th century.
+Due to its rapid spread and ecological impact, it has been classified as one of the most damaging invasive species in Australia, along with feral cats.